-THIS ARTICLE SEEMS TO BE ABOUT PATSY CLINE.
-But it’s not—at least, not primarily.
-Primarily it’s about hyperbolic exaggeration in describing the accomplishments of popular stars, regardless of whether the artist needs such embellishment to shine among other stars.
+MISS PATSY CLINE may seem to be the focus of this article, but she’s not—at least, not primarily.
+Primarily it’s about hyperbole in describing the accomplishments of popular stars, even when the artist doesn’t need any embellishment to shine among the other stars.
 Fans of any field of artistic or athletic endeavor are given to excessive bragging about their faves, whether it’s rock bands or comic book artists or baseball players.

 But what is said in a friendly argument among friends over a few pints looks absurd if not insulting when stated by a writer whose opinions are given weight by being published in a book or posted on a legitimate website.